smartoptics/sosnmp/docs/source/docs/pysnmp-hlapi-tutorial.rst

 else whenever possible.
 The back side of this is that execution flow becomes non-linear what hurts program analysis by human reader.

-PySNMP high-level API is adapted to work with three popular asynchronous I/O frameworks :mod:`asyncio`.
+PySNMP high-level API is adapted to work with the standard asynchronous I/O framework :mod:`asyncio`.
 Please, refer to PySNMP :doc:`library reference </docs/api-reference>` and :doc:`examples </examples/index>` for more information on asynchronous API.